TalariaSoftware/ncmanager-help/board/create-agenda.md

 to be discussed
 in the meeting.
 This helps people decide
-whether or not
-they should attend
+if they should attend
 and also helps them
-show up prepared
+prepare for
 when they do
 attend the meeting.